Salt & Wind Travel

 For a California-themed fall cheese board, hone in on fruit like pomegranates, persimmons, pears, and apples.
 Next, layer in some dried fruit, be it prunes, figs, or dates, and a mix of nuts like pistachios, almonds, and walnuts.

-Cheese And Wine Pairing
+Essential Cheese And Wine Pairing

-Now that you have all that down let’s talk wine.
-For this, we turned to our friend, California wine expert and sommelier Amanda McCrossin.
+Now that you have all that down, let’s talk wine.
+For this, we turned to our friend, California wine expert, and sommelier Amanda McCrossin.

 If it’s one cheese per wine, go ahead down to our cheese and wine pairings below to see some of her recommendations.
 If you’re doing one larger cheese board with one wine, Amanda recommends a fresh, fruity, gently oaked white like this Merry Edwards Sauvignon Blanc.
 Here are her other pointers:

-• Most Cheese Wants White Wine: According to McCrossin, about “75% of cheeses are going to want white wine.”
+According to McCrossin, about “75% of cheeses are going to want white wine.”
 When you’re serving an assortment of cheese, she suggests going for something more neutral (as in unoaked and not overly aromatic), with a touch of acidity and not much richness (think a cleaner Sauvignon Blancs or Pinot Gris).

-• Blue Cheeses Love Sweet Wine: A study in contrasts, the salty tang of blue cheese is a perfect match with Port.
+A study in contrasts, the salty tang of blue cheese is a perfect match with Port.
 You could also go toward a red wine, so grab your Pinot Noir, Cabernet Franc, or even a more mellow Cabernet Sauvignon.

-A Few Must-Try California Cheese And Wine Combinations
+Four Must-Try California Cheese And Wine Pairings

-California knows a thing or two about cheese as it’s been made in the Golden State for more than 200 years.
+California knows a thing or two about cheese, as it’s been made in the Golden State for more than 200 years.
 Today we have more than 50 cheesemakers producing more than 250 styles of cheese, so there’s a lot to explore when you travel to California.

 There is even a Cheese Trail Map that you can use, so you know you are in the presence of cheese whenever you are in California!

 Here are a few must-try California kinds of cheese that are right at home on a cheeseboard.
-We’re sharing these in the order we think you should eat them (as in mildest to fullest flavored) along with a few flavor combinations we adore:
+We’re sharing these in the order we think you should eat them (as in mildest to fullest flavored), along with a few flavor combinations we adore:

-• Point Reyes Blue This sweet, fresh milk blue cheese has a medium pungency and is fabulous with fig jam and walnuts or almonds.
-Blue cheeses love to be paired with sweet wine (see above), but you can also pair it with a red wine like the Caladan Cabernet Franc which has savory elements and is richer than Cabernet Francs from the Loire.
+- Point Reyes Blue This sweet, fresh milk blue cheese has a medium pungency and is fabulous with fig jam and walnuts or almonds.
+Blue cheeses love to be paired with sweet wine (see above), but you can also pair it with a red wine like the Caladan Cabernet Franc, which has savory elements and is richer than Cabernet Francs from the Loire.

 Okay, that’s a lot to digest (pun fully intended).
 Now try your hand at a fall cheese and wine party, and let us know how it goes by tagging @saltandwind and #swsociety on social!